Learn how to automate requests

 What's happening in the background?

-By assigning a team and responding to a KB article, Spoke learns to answer just like you do.
+By assigning a team and responding to a request with an article, Spoke learns to answer just like you do.
 Spoke works by comparing language and keywords.

 Keywords from each team are associated with keywords from each incoming request.
 Through this matching (and a little machine learning) Spoke learns which pieces of knowledge to use.